Low-scale Resonant Leptogenesis in $SU(5)$ GUT with $\mathcal{T}_{13}$ Family Symmetry: Results

 \subsection{Lower bound on the right-handed neutrinos}

 For a particular choice of $f$, given that the resonance condition is satisfied, there is a minimum value of $b$ for which the generated baryon asymmetry matches the CMB value. \blu{The reason is as follows.
 All the masses of $N_i$ are proportional to $b$ as in Eq.~\eqref{Mmass}.
 As $b$ decreases, so do $M_3$ and $M_4$, and this results in longer lifetime of $N_3$ and $N_4$.
 Since they decay late close to the electroweak sphaleron freeze-out temperature $T_{sph}$, the amount of $B-L$ asymmetry which is being converted to baryon asymmetry will be limited by the decays which occur above $T_{sph}$.
 Hence, the smaller the $b$, the fewer the decays above $T_{sph}$ and the smaller the resulting baryon asymmetry.} This puts a lower bound on all the right-handed neutrino masses.
 In Fig.~\ref{fig:minb}, we show the minimum masses required for successful leptogenesis at the resonance $M_3 \simeq M_4$.
-The lowest degenerate mass is of $\mc O(10)\ \text{GeV}$.
+The lowest degenerate mass is of $\mc O(1)\ \text{GeV}$. \reply{In this regime, $M \ll T_{sph}$ and we use the density matrix equations in App. \ref{app:density_matrix}.
+For comparison, we also show the results obtained from using the classical Boltzmann equations in Eqs. \eqref{eq:Nni1} and \eqref{eq:NBLflav}.
+The results agree within $\mc O(1)$ factors, except there is a sign flip of the produced asymmetry near $f \simeq 0.74$ when using the density matrix equations.
+The sign flip occurs because in the vicinity of $f=0.74$, electron and tau flavor contributions to the asymmetry are close in magnitude but opposite in sign, and their combined contribution has the opposite sign of the mu flavor contribution.
+For $f\lesssim 0.74$, the combined contribution of the electron and tau flavors win over the mu contribution.
+But for $f \gtrsim 0.74$, the mu flavor contribution becomes dominant and flips the overall sign.
+No such sign flip is observed in the solutions of the classical Boltzmann equations, where similar signs of the three flavors is observed, but the contribution of the mu flavor dominates for $f<1$. }

-\blu{From Fig.~\ref{fig:minb}, the lower bound on the masses is higher in the case of thermal initial abundance compared to the case of zero initial abundance of $N_i$.
-For the latter case, there is an asymmetry generation during the population of $N_i$ from the ``inverse decay'' $\ell H \to N_i$ at high temperature $T\gtrsim M_i$.
-As for the case of thermal initial abundance, the asymmetry is only generated when $N_i$ starts to decay (at $T \lesssim M_i$).
+From Fig.~\ref{fig:minb}, the lower bound on the masses is higher in the case of thermal initial abundance compared to the case of zero initial abundance of $N_i$. \reply{For the latter case, there is an asymmetry generation during the population of $N_i$ from the ``inverse decay'' $\ell H \to N_i$ and thermal scatterings (involving top quarks and gauge bosons) at high temperature $T\gtrsim M_i$.
+As for the case of thermal initial abundance, the asymmetry is only generated from $N_i$ decays which predominantly occur much later at $T \lesssim M_i$.
 Since substantial $B-L$ asymmetry is built up for the case of zero initial abundance at $T \gtrsim M_i$, $N_i$ can decay much later, resulting in more relaxed lower bound on their masses.}